viscid-hub/Viscid/doc/installation.rst

 Installing Viscid
 -----------------

 You have a few choices for installing Viscid.
 Here is a quick breakdown of why you might choose one method over the another.
-Notice that installing from anaconda has no cons.

 + :ref:`Anaconda <choice1-conda>`